SkynetLabs/skynet-docs/source/includes/_uploading.md

 // NOTE: This example is different from the other SDKs because we cannot just take a path to a local file.

-// Assume we have a file from an input form.

 try {
-  const { skylink } = await upload("https://siasky.net", file);
+  // Using a file from an input form. const { skylink } = await upload("https://siasky.net", file);
 } catch (error) {
   console.log(error)